 Court battles are demanding.
-The law is a constant test, a battle of wits and work ethic combined with energetic and creative approaches to solve complex problems.
-Attorney Bogen's experiences as a Court Referee, Prosecutor, Guardian Ad Litem, Mediator, and as a Private Practitioner, litigating and negotiating settlements in thousands of cases, enables him to provide insight to clients, educating them on what to expect--before they ever enter a Courtroom.
+The law is a battle of wits, application of strategy and work ethic to create creative approaches to solve complex problems.
+Attorney Bogen's experiences as a Court Referee, Prosecutor, Guardian Ad Litem, Mediator, and Private Practitioner, litigating and negotiating settlements in thousands of cases, enable him to provide clients with decades of proven insight.